yomidevs/yomitan-wiki/docs/advanced.md

 #### Custom URL

 You can add a custom URL from which audio will be fetched.
-One use case for this is fetching audio from Forvo:
+One use case for this is getting audio from [Forvo](https://forvo.com/), currently the largest online pronunciation database.

-#### Yomichan Forvo Server
+* **Local Audio Server for Yomichan**: This is the most reliable way to get Forvo audio in Yomitan.
+To read the pros and cons and set it up, see the [instructions](https://github.com/yomidevs/local-audio-yomichan).

+* **Yomichan Forvo Server**:
+  - 🚨 Not working currently
-[Forvo](https://forvo.com/) is currently the largest online pronunciation database, with native pronunciation audio for various languages.
-One way to get Forvo audio in Yomitan is via the [Yomichan Forvo Server](https://ankiweb.net/shared/info/580654285) Anki add-on.
-It fetches from Forvo, at the cost of a slight delay.
+  - Fetches from Forvo, at the cost of a slight delay.
 After installing it in Anki, add a `Custom URL (JSON)` audio source with the URL `http://localhost:8770?term={term}&reading={reading}&language=en` (replacing `en` with the desired language's ISO code).

 ---